warmlyyours/kri/content/post/24-Incredible-Examples-of-Luxury-Faucets.md

 4. [Ozone Generating Kitchen Faucet Pull Down](https://lenovasinks.com/product/ozone-generating-kitchen-faucet-pull-down-16-1-2-height/)
 ![Ozone Generating Kitchen Faucet Pull Down](/img/24sinks/F-SS-OZ-B-101.jpeg)

-Lenovasinks are some of the MOST luxurious market-ready faucets.
+Lenovasinks are luxurious and market-ready faucets.
 But don't take it from us, we don't insist!
 Find out for yourself just how amazing it can be cleaning food particles and contaminants.
 The base of the faucet houses a filtration chamber, eliminating bacteria and pesticides without additional instillation of an under or over counter water filter system.
 You get an elegant swan neck and a spout you can pull down to reach every part of your sink basin.
 Long and tall spouts have higher clearances, but get lower water pressure than a short spout faucet.

 5. [KSTB-4422 Triple Bowl](https://swanstone.com/en/product/kstb-4422-22%22-x-44%22-triple-bowl_sw000166)
 ![KSTB-4422 Triple Bowl](/img/24sinks/Swan-SW000166-010.jpg)